-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 During his first term in office, President Trump took advantage of another relatively obscure law to put several allies into key positions without subjecting them to Senate confirmation.

 He used the Vacancy Act, which allows the president to temporarily appoint anyone who had already been confirmed to any position by the Senate for other roles that would normally require Senate approval.
-It enabled Mr. Trump to fill some top posts – including attorney general, secretary of Defense, Department of Homeland Security secretary, and head of U.S. Immigration and Customs Enforcement – with controversial selections that may not have been able to get through the Senate.
+It enabled Mr. Trump to fill some top posts – including attorney general, secretary of defense, homeland security secretary, and head of U.S. Immigration and Customs Enforcement – with controversial selections who may not have been able to get through the Senate.

-Traditionally, that law had been used to fill roles with placeholder appointees while nominations worked their way through the Senate’s glacial confirmation process – or let nominees start working on an acting basis while they waited on the Senate.
+Traditionally, that law had been used to fill roles with placeholder appointees while nominations worked their way through the Senate’s glacial confirmation process – or to let nominees start working on an acting basis while they waited on the Senate.
 But for some key positions, Mr. Trump opted to just appoint his favored candidates in an “acting” status, permanently.

 That was a significant departure from previous administrations.
-But it pales in comparison to what Mr. Trump and his allies are now considering.
+But it pales in comparison with what Mr. Trump and his allies are now considering.

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.